One of the longest-lasting batteries on the market with an estimated shelf life of around 20 years.

 They cannot be recharged.

 These batteries come completely pre-charged and are ready to use out of the package.
 These batteries retain up to 70% of a charge after years of non-use.
 Unlike other batteries, they can be recharged even before they are completely empty.
-Each battery can be charged over 2000 times.

 Long charging times.